 Nevada Law

-Under Nevada law, an employment discrimination lawsuit must be filed within 180 days of the date of discrimination.
+Under Nevada law, an employment discrimination lawsuit must be filed within 180 days of the date of discrimination, or within 90 days of receiving a notice-of-right-to-sue letter, whichever date is later.
 The 180 day deadline is tolled, meaning it’s paused, while NERC investigates a complaint.
-Note that the time limit is only 180 days, even though an employee has 300 days to file a charge of discrimination with NERC or the EEOC.

 Federal Law